LysTech/lys/README.md

 - For `Mesh`, you can update opacity.
 - For `StaticMeshData`, you can update opacity and colormap.
 - For `TimeSeriesMeshData`, you can update opacity and colormap (applies to the current timepoint's data).

+#### Snapshot Testing for Visualization

+To ensure that visualization outputs remain consistent over time, Lys uses **snapshot tests**.
+These tests render objects (such as meshes, atlases, and optodes), save a reference image (snapshot) on the first run, and compare future renders pixel-by-pixel against this snapshot.
+If a rendering changes unexpectedly, the test will fail, helping to catch regressions or unintended changes in visualization.
+You can find these tests in `tests/test_plot3d_snapshot.py` and the reference images in `tests/snapshots/`.

 ## Data Directory Setup